jdomingu/ThreeGeoJSON/README.md

 my_json.drawGeometry();
 ```

 This creates a geoJSON object on a sphere.
-See ThreeGeoJSON.html for a complete example.